opendp/deployments-registry-ui/pages/deployments-registry/index.md

 </header>
 {% endif %}

 This registry is a collaborative resource for information about real-world differential privacy deployments.
 Use the table and visualizations below to explore both technical and sociotechnical aspects of these deployments.
+Click on any row to see expanded details.

 <script>
     const deployments = {{ site.data.deployments | jsonify }};